York County, Pennsylvania: Dialect

-Metropolitan Statistical Area
+Metropolitan statistical area

-The U.S. Office of Management and Budget has designated York County as the York–Hanover, PA Metropolitan Statistical Area.
-The United States Census Bureau ranked the York–Hanover, PA Metropolitan Statistical Area as the 9th most populous in the state of Pennsylvania, and 115th most populous Metropolitan Statistical Area (MSA) in the United States as of July 1, 2012.
+The U.S. Office of Management and Budget has designated York County as the York–Hanover, PA metropolitan statistical area (MSA).
+The United States Census Bureau ranked the York–Hanover, PA Metropolitan Statistical Area as the 9th most populous in the state of Pennsylvania, and 115th most populous MSA in the United States as of July 1, 2012.

-The Office of Management and Budget has further designated the York–Hanover MSA as a component of the more extensive Harrisburg–York–Lebanon combined statistical area, the 43rd most populous Combined Statistical Area (CSA) and the 49th most populous primary statistical area of the United States as of July 1, 2012.
+The Office of Management and Budget has further designated the York–Hanover MSA as a component of the more extensive Harrisburg–York–Lebanon combined statistical area (CSA), the 43rd most populous CSA and the 49th most populous primary statistical area of the United States as of July 1, 2012.
 As of the 2017 estimates, the CSA's 1.26 million people ranks 5th in the state of Pennsylvania.

 Politics and government

 Prior to 1952, York County was a Democratic stronghold in presidential elections, voting majority Republican only four times before then.
 Between the founding of the party in 1828 and 1900, the county voted Democratic every time, one of only a handful of counties in Pennsylvania to do so.
 Starting with the 1952 election, it has become a Republican stronghold with Lyndon Johnson being the lone Democrat to win the county since.
 Since then, Jimmy Carter in 1976 and Barack Obama in 2008 are the only Democratic presidential candidates who have received over 40% of the county's vote, and George H. W. Bush in 1992 is the only Republican not to win a majority.
-The only real pockets of Democratic support are in the city of York, which has long sent Democrats to the state house.
+The only real pockets of Democratic support are in the city of York, which has sent Democrats to the state house without interruption since 1985.